theima/ein/README.md

 ### Middleware

 Middleware is code that can be added to the process of executing an action.
-Can be useful for data retrieving of tracing.
+Can be useful for data retrieving or tracing.
 This has been inspired by redux solution for middleware.
 Middleware functions are called with by the previous one.
 The first gets the action supplied to [next](#actions) and the last middleware will supply the action to the [map](#actionmap
 ).
 Any middleware can cancel the action by not calling the following function.

 #### Adding

 To add middleware call `withMiddleware` with the middleware or middlewares.
-Then call [create](#creating-the-root-node).
-Middlewares is a container for two different middleware one for the normal execution and one for the actions created by the trigger map for a node.
+Then call [create](#creating-the-root-node). `Middlewares` is a container for two different middleware one for the normal execution and one for the actions created by the trigger map for a node.

 ```typescript
 const node: Node<Example> = withMiddleware(middleware1, middleware2).create(exampleActionMap, {example:'Hello World'});